Sport Leadership and Management Major - Bachelor of Sport, Exercise and Health

 Help shape the future of sport with study in sport leadership and management, and develop skills that are needed across the sport and recreation industries.

-Because the sport sector isn’t like a traditional business, neither are the leadership and management skills needed to succeed in this areas.
+Because the sport sector isn’t like a traditional business, neither are the leadership and management skills needed to succeed in this area.
 In this major you’ll develop skills across leadership, management, marketing, facilities and events management, law and finance; all with a focus on how it applies to the sport, health and exercise sector.

 You’ll explore how sport can contribute to social change, and the role digital multimedia can play to promote sport activities.